pseudo7799/Power-BI-Projects/README.md

 4) Copiers: ![image](https://github.com/pseudo7799/Power-BI-Projects/assets/156554807/51268428-fd1d-4b43-972c-f96ea44fad49)

 SALES AND PROFITABILITY MEASUREMENT: Steady growth in sales and profitability.
 SHIPPING MEASUREMENT: South Region has very high delivery time and very low sales.
-Considering the trend for other 3 regions, we can say delivery time and sales is directly proprotional.
+Considering the trend for other 3 regions, we can say delivery time and sales is directly proprotional and Superstore should perform a correaltion study to verify if delivery time is shortened then sales would go up.